TweakScale/TweakScale/ANNOUNCE.md

 ### Sanity Checks

 Parts using Firespitter's `FSbuoyancy` needs the latest [TweakScale Companion for Firespitter](https://forum.kerbalspaceprogram.com/index.php?/topic/192216-tweakscale-companion-program-2020-1001/), as only the Companion has the specific code that knows how to handle it.

+Embedded Firespitter Support is on Deprecating status anyway, so soon the TSCo-FS will be the only way to support Scaling on FireSpitter.

 ### Overrules